NASCAR chairman arrested for DWI, oxycodone possession

 France, 56, was pulled over and arrested about 7:30 p.m.
-Sunday near the Sag Harbor waterfront.
+Sunday after police said they saw his 2017 Lexus roll through a stop sign near the Sag Harbor waterfront.
 Officers saw indications of intoxication and found the pills during a subsequent search, police said.

 TMZ first reported the arrest.

-France has led NASCAR since 2003.
-He’s a third-generation leader of the company, which his late grandfather, Bill France Sr., founded in 1948.
+France is a third-generation leader of NASCAR.
+His late grandfather, Bill France Sr., founded the company in 1948.

 France was involved in a 2006 incident in Daytona Beach, Florida, when a police report stated he crashed his Lexus into a tree after entering a restaurant parking lot.

 France later told an officer called to his home that he was drinking a soda and “bumped into something.”